dalvia62/veteran_v1.0/README.md

 # veteran_v1.0

-A wordlist generator in python 2.x
+Veteran is a program written in python for 2.x interpretor and

+# Requirements